Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Datasets and Models

 \item \textbf{HMMT} \citep{hmmt_feb_2025}: The Harvard–MIT Mathematics Tournament (February 2025 session).
 The dataset contains 30 questions sourced from the original competition, which were extracted, converted to LaTeX, and verified.
 These problems feature complex multi-step reasoning across various mathematical domains.

 \item \textbf{AMC'23} \citep{amc2023_10a}: The 2023 American Mathematics Competition (AMC 10A).
-It consists of 30 questions, providing a lighter but diverse benchmark compared to AIME and HMMT.
+The dataset consists of 30 questions, providing a lighter but diverse benchmark compared to AIME and HMMT.

 \item \textbf{GSM8K} \citep{cobbe2021training}: A large-scale dataset of grade-school math word problems requiring multi-step arithmetic reasoning.
 We evaluate on approximately 1.5k problems from the test set.
-It is widely used to evaluate the basic reasoning competence of LRMs, with accuracy typically exceeding 90\%.
+It is widely used to evaluate the basic reasoning competence of LRMs.

 \item \textbf{Humanity's Last Exam (HLE)} \citep{phan2025humanity}: A multi-modal benchmark at the frontier of human knowledge, designed with broad subject coverage across mathematics, humanities, and natural sciences.
-We use approximately 1.5k text-only questions (excluding image-based problems) from this dataset.
-Model accuracy on this dataset is typically below 10\%, making it a strong stress test for reasoning beyond capability boundaries. \end{packeditemize}
+We use approximately 1.5k text-only questions (excluding image-based problems) from this dataset. \end{packeditemize}